project-robius/GoSC-2026/README.md

 # GoSC 2026 : Intro to the Robius Ecosystem: Makepad, Moly, Robrix & Tooling

-This issue briefly introduces several core parts of the Robius ecosystem and provides links for anyone who wants to explore or contribute.
+This README briefly introduces several core parts of the Robius ecosystem and provides links for anyone who wants to explore or contribute.

 ---